FilipJakab/node-project-build-corrupted/README.md

 Hello, this project is to reproduce issue when building this project.

-The following screenshot depicts the error:
+The following screenshot depicts the error (exact location in js build output, that contains corrupted code):

 ![js-build-output-error.png](./js-build-output-error.png)

 I observed that the error is tied to the presence of `--watch` CLI switch which enables file changes watch.